larryhastings/big/README.md

 #### Miscellaneous notes

-* If you refer to a bound inner class directly from the outer class, rather than using the outer instance, you get the original class.
+* If you refer to a bound inner class directly from the outer *class,* rather than using the outer *instance,* you get the original class.
-  This means that references to `Outer.Inner` are consistent, and it's a base class of all the bound inner classes.
-This also means that if you attempt to construct one without using an outer instance, you must pass in the outer parameter by hand, just as you would have to pass in the self parameter by hand when calling an unbound method.
+  This ensures that references to `Outer.Inner` are consistent; this class is also a base class of all the bound inner classes.
+Additionally, if you attempt to construct an instance of an unbound `Outer.Inner` class without referencing it via an instance, you must pass in the outer parameter by hand--just like you'd have to pass in the `self` parameter by hand when calling a method on the *class itself* rather than on an *instance* of the class.

 * If you refer to a bound inner class from an outer instance, you get a subclass of the original class.